hubleto/developer/book/content/pages/contribute.md

 In following steps, we assume you have forked Hubleto to the folder named `hubleto`.

+> **IMPORTANT, DO NOT SKIP** To officially become a contributor, you must sign the [Individual Contributor License Agreement (ICLA)](licenses/contributor/individual).
+See [this article](licenses/contributor/individual) on how to sign. **If you do not sign ICLA, your pull requests will not be accepted.**
+> If you are representing a company or a corporation, you also must sign [Corporate Contributor License Agreement (CCLA)](licenses/contributor/corporate).

 ## Clone ADIOS framework

 Hubleto uses [ADIOS framework](https://github.com/wai-blue/adios).
 Clone it to any folder under your webserver's document root.